About the Beginning Runner's Guide - 30/30 Plan Program

 Follow this 30/30 pattern for 30 days.
 If you train continuously (every day), you can complete this stage in a month.
 If you train only every other day, it will take you two months, a 30/60 plan.
 Do what your body tells you.
 Everyone is different in their ability to adapt to exercise.
 When you’re beginning, it is better to do too little than too much.

 If you continue this 30/30 routine for 30 days, you will finish the month able to cover between one and two miles walking and jogging.
 You are now ready to progress to the next stage of your training as a beginning runner.
-For more information on training, check out my 5-K Training Guide.
+For the next step upward in training as a runner, check out my Novice 5K program.